-4 Role and responsibility
+4 Roles and Responsibility

-4.1 Structure and responsibility
+4.1 Structure and Responsibility

-UWF, as the Proponent, is ultimately responsible for ensuring compliance of the Project with the State and Commonwealth environmental approval requirements for environmental management throughout the lifecycle of the Project.
-UWF will ensure that all of its employees, contractors (and their sub-contractors) are made aware of, and are instructed to comply with, the conditions of the consent relevant to activities they carry out in respect of the development.
+Uungula Wind Farm Pty Ltd, as the Proponent, is ultimately responsible for ensuring compliance of the Project with the State and Commonwealth Environmental Approval requirements for Environmental Management throughout the lifecycle of the Project.
+UWF will ensure that all Employees, Contractors (and their Sub-Contractors) are made aware of, and are instructed to comply with, the conditions of the Development Consent relevant to activities carried out in respect of the Project.

-UWF will engage an engineering, procurement, construction (EPC) contractor who will be responsible for design and construction of the Development.
-UWF will provide this EMS to the EPC, who will be responsible for preparing a construction environmental management plan (CEMP) to meet all statutory requirements as it relates to the scope of their works and environmental requirements.
+The Proponent has engaged Engineering, Procurement, Construction (EPC) Contractors who are responsible for design and construction of the Project.
+The Proponent has provided this EMS and relevant subplans to the EPC, to prepare a Construction Environmental Management Plan (CEMP) to meet all statutory requirements as it relates to their Scope of Work and Environmental Requirements.

-The EPC's CEMP will include roles and responsibilities, reporting procedures, authorisations for managing environmental incidents, non-compliance, environmental management and mitigation, risk assessment and inspection and audit of the Development during the design and construction phase.
-These obligations are detailed in the contract between the two parties.
+The EPC's CEMP will include roles and responsibilities, reporting procedures, authorisations for managing environmental incidents, non-compliance, environmental management and mitigation, risk assessment, inspections and audits of the Project during the design and construction phases.
+These obligations are detailed in the contract between the relevant parties.

-The EPC's CEMP will be prepared before the commencement of construction and will be reviewed by the Proponent.
-The EPC's CEMP will be periodically reviewed and where necessary revised by the EPC to reflect the stage of construction and environmental risks associated with that stage of construction.
-UWF will review the EPCs documentation to confirm consistency with the requirements of this EMS and subplans.
+The EPC's CEMP will be prepared prior to the commencement of construction and reviewed by the Proponent.
+The EPC's CEMP will be iteratively updated by the EPC to reflect the stage of construction and associated environmental risks and reviewed by the Proponent to ensure consistency with this EMS and subplans.

-During operation, UWF will enter a separate contract for the operational management of the Development.
-UWF's EMS will be revised to reflect the operational status of the Project, and this EMS will be provided to the operational contractor who will be responsible for preparing an operational environmental management plan (OEMP) to meet all statutory requirements as it relates to the scope of their works and environmental requirements.
+During operation, the Proponent will enter into a separate contract for the operational management of the Project.
+This EMS will be revised to reflect the operational status of the Project, and provided to the Operational Contractor.
+The Operational Contractor will be responsible for preparing an Operational Environmental Management Plan (OEMP) to meet all statutory requirements as it relates to their Scope of Works and environmental requirements.

-UWF will undertake audits and inspections of the contractors to assess compliance and environmental management.
-The scope and frequency of the environmental audits is described in Section 6.
-The contractors will be required to keep and supply records that support compliance and environmental obligations to UWF.
-Incidents and non-conformances must be reported to UWF in accordance with the timeframes and to meet the requirements specified in the Contract, and as described in Section 7.
+The Proponent will undertake audits and inspections of the Contractors to assess compliance and environmental management.
+The scope and frequency of the environmental audits is provided in Section 6.
+The Contractors must retain and provide records to support Project compliance and environmental obligations to the Proponent.
+Incidents and non-conformances must be reported to the Proponent as defined in the Contract and described in Section 7 of this EMS.

-Table 4 provides a general summary of the intended roles and likely responsibilities of the key personnel.
+Table 4 summarises the roles and responsibilities of the Key Personnel for the Project.